JosephTLyons/text-align/README.md

 ## Bugs:

-- Don't select text if it wasn't adjusted (too long or 0 length)
 * Not working with certain elements in code files (like ending brackets and braces), however, I cannot imagine anyone using this package to manipulate code.
 At any rate, I will try to fix this.